yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 > Thank you for reporting this issue.
 Our priority is to target the most popular games and apps to focus our efforts on providing a high quality, stable experience for the broadest set of users.
 We will continue to improve our software performance and compatibility throughout 2023 and beyond.

-So even after waiting six months with a test case provided, the reason explained, and even after pointing out where in the driver the crash happens, Intel can’t find the time to fix the issue..
+So even after waiting six months with a test case provided, the reason explained, and even after pointing out where in the driver the crash happens, Intel can’t find the time to fix the issue.
 This is some kind of twisted joke.
 For comparison, when you do this with NVIDIA, they *hire* you.

 We’re left with no option but to mitigate the crashes as much as we can.
-To do so, Morph {{< gh-hovercard "10110" "disabled compute shaders" >}} entirely for Intel Windows drivers, ensuring games like `The Legend of Zelda: Breath of the Wild` can still boot―even though they'll have gameplay issues as a result.
+To do so, Morph {{< gh-hovercard "10110" "disabled compute shaders" >}} entirely for Intel Windows drivers, ensuring games like `The Legend of Zelda: Breath of the Wild` can still boot ― even though they'll have gameplay issues as a result.

 This isn’t enough to solve all crashes.
 Some games like `Xenoblade Chronicles 3` will still crash the shader compiler.
 We haven't diagnosed this yet, but believe that it's likely closely related to the same issue we have already reported.